BaronViper/Vercel-boiler/README.md

 # Vercel-Boiler
 A "boiler" template for Flask applications hosted with Vercel.
-The aim of this code is to serve as a simple frame for added developments.
+The aim of this template is to serve as a foundational frame for further development.
-Edit accordingly for more complex applications.

 ## Instructions
 To host a Flask app on Vercel, you will first need to create a new project on Vercel and connect it to your GitHub or GitLab repository.
 Then, you will need to create a vercel.json file in the root of your project with the following contents: